 You'll be surprised at how extensive and complete the courses are.
 There's also workshops to test your progress.
 The only reason I didn't give a ten out of ten rating is because you need still need Pluralsight for the more advanced courses.

 The customer support is very professional and I never had an issue with them.
 No phone support which is a major negative in my book.
 However the email support always responded to me within 24 hours.
 They're quick resolve problems but without phone support it's a nine out of ten.

 Did you know the average cost of public college is 25k a year?
 The majority of jobs college graduates find don't even pay half of what the IT field does.
-So being able to learn a highly valuable skill set for only twenty-five dollars a month on Treehouse is why I gave it a ten out of ten.
+So being able to learn a highly valuable skill set for only twenty-five dollars or twenty pounds a month on Treehouse is why I gave it a ten out of ten.